 A premium laptop at a premium price.
 If you purchase a 15-inch MacBook Pro with Retina Display, you're buying it for the eye-popping high-res screen.
 Windows-based Ultrabooks with comparable components can be found for far less and, if you can live without the Retina display, there are very similar standard 15-inch MacBook Pros that are hundreds of dollars cheaper.
-Experts say the 13-inch MacBook Air (*Est. $1,200 and up) is smaller, lighter and packs more than enough power for typical users.
-Plus, it's $1,000 cheaper than the 15-inch MacBook Pro with Retina Display.
-The 13-inch MacBook Pro with Retina Display (*Est. $1,500 and up) has the highest-resolution screen you can get in a 13-inch laptop, but is very pricey and notably less powerful than its 15-inch brand mate.
+Experts say the 13-inch MacBook Air (Est. $1,100 and up) is smaller, lighter and packs more than enough power for typical users.
+It's been updated with the latest Intel 4th generation Core processor (Haswell), plus it's $1,100 cheaper than the 15-inch MacBook Pro with Retina Display.
+The 13-inch MacBook Pro with Retina Display (Est. $1,500 and up) has the highest-resolution screen you can get in a 13-inch laptop, but is less powerful than its 15-inch brand mate.

 Review: Apple MacBook Pro 15-inch (Retina Display), Joel Santo Domingo, June 13, 2012